VDI deployments must start with a detailed consideration of server-side capabilities and an assessment of hardware upgrade needs.

 Graphics co-processing support for a VDI server

-A third emerging approach is to integrate the GPU directly into the processor package, so every CPU socket has access to its own GPU.
+A third approach is to integrate the GPU directly into the processor package, so every CPU socket has access to its own GPU.
 As an example, Intel adds a GPU to the Xeon E3 family, and plans transcode performance improvements to boost graphics performance.
 RISC processors based on ARM architectures are also adding GPUs to handle graphics tasks.
-Integrated GPUs are probably the most efficient solution because they do not overwhelm the server's power supply and do not use a PCIe slot, but IT planners may need to await a future technology refresh to acquire servers with CPU/GPU integration.
+Integrated GPUs are probably the most efficient approach because they do not overwhelm the server's power supply and do not use a PCIe slot, but IT planners may need to await a future technology refresh to acquire servers with CPU/GPU integration.